About Cohousing and other Resources

 Cohousing is a type of collaborative housing in which residents actively participate in the design and operation of their own neighborhoods.
 Cohousing residents are consciously committed to living as a community.
 The physical design encourages both social contact and individual space.
 Private homes contain all the features of conventional homes, but residents also have access to extensive common facilities such as open space, courtyards, a playground and a common house.

-This is from Cohousing Association of US website where you can read the complete article: Six Defining Characteristics of Cohousing
+This is from Cohousing Association of US website where you can read the complete article.

 Other Cohousing Resources

-- For more, read Cohousing Association of US’s FAQ at www.cohousing.org.
+- For more, read Cohousing Association of US’s What is Cohousing at www.cohousing.org.